 What Is a Social Media Channel?

-There is the social part and media part already in the word “Social Media”.
+The social and media parts are already in the word “Social Media.”

-When you can interact with others by sharing information and also receive information from them (e.g. other posts, comments, etc.) this is the social part.
+This is the social part when you can interact with others by sharing and receiving information from them (e.g., other posts, comments, etc.).

 The media part is a bit more obvious.